WiseLabCMU/rpi-poe-hat/README.md

 For the latest Raspbian image, go to https://www.raspberrypi.org/downloads/raspbian/.

+## Files and Directories

-RPI0E.sch - Eagle CAD schematic for the hat.
+`hardware/RPI0E.sch` - Eagle CAD schematic for the hat.
-RPI0E.brd - Eagle CAD board for the hat. bom.xlsx - Spreadsheet with bill of materials datasheets - datasheets for the board components, as well as some part drawings.
+`hardware/RPI0E.brd` - Eagle CAD board for the hat.
+`hardware/bom.xlsx` - Spreadsheet with bill of materials `hardware/datasheets/` - datasheets for the board components, as well as some part drawings.

 For information on EEPROM configuration visit https://github.com/raspberrypi/hats .